-- 1. The response paper MUST (briefly) describe two readings from different weeks, have an original argument, and incorporate both of the readings into that argument.
-Summarizing the readings or adopting one of the reading's arguments as your own will not be sufficient. - 2.
-The response paper must show a sufficient level of writing and grammatical skill, based on the level of the class.
-You are encouraged to use Grammerly or another spelling/grammar checker to ensure sufficient communication skills. - 3.
-You MUST submit your paper via Turnitin, which will evaluate the originality of the paper.
-Cases of plagiarism will be handled through the University's academic honesty policy, without exception, and will result in, at minimum, a score of 0 on the assignment. - 4.
+2. This research must be conducted using reputable sources such as course materials, the Political Handbook of the World, or the CIA World Factbook.
+The characteristics must demonstrate a minimal level of research effort and consideration.
 You MUST cite all sources you use in the paper, regardless of whether they are covered in class or not.
 If you do not, you will be penalized 10%.
 You may use any citation format you wish, provided it is clear, consistent, and concise.
 I have included a link to the Chicago Manual of Style's parenthetical citation style if you wish to use it.
-Quotation should be minimal, and be essential to the advancement of your argument. - 5.
-You MUST submit the assignment prior to the due date, or your paper will be penalized by 5% per day.
+Quotation should be minimal, and be essential to the advancement of your argument.
+3. The response paper must show a sufficient level of writing and grammatical skill, based on the level of the class.
+You are encouraged to use Grammerly or another spelling/grammar checker to ensure sufficient communication skills.
+4. You MUST submit your paper via Turnitin, which will evaluate the originality of the paper.
+5. You MUST submit the assignment prior to the due date, or your paper will be penalized by 5% per day.
 The only exception is if you have a prior arranged accommodation or extension with me, which must be arranged at least 24 hours before the due date.

-5. Hypothesis Testing Paper Proposal (5% of final course grade)

-Students will submit a brief, 1-page proposal for your Hypothesis Testing Paper.
-This assignment is due November 4th.
-The proposal must a testable claim about U.S. Foreign Policy or another International Relations topic.
-The proposal must also provide an explanation for why you believe your claim is correct.
-I strongly recommend reading the article and lecture materials in Week 9 prior to writing your proposal.
+Response Paper (25% of final course grade) Students will submit a 4-5-page response paper assignment during the course of the semester.
+This assigned will involve selecting 2 readings from different weeks, briefly summarize their main points, and make a distinct political science argument that incorporates both of the readings.
+This assignment will be due via Turnitin on April 8th, by 11:59 PM Content and Format Requirements 1.
+The response paper MUST (briefly) describe two readings from different weeks, have an original argument, and incorporate both of the readings into that argument.
+Summarizing the readings or adopting one of the reading's arguments as your own will not be sufficient.
+2. The response paper must show a sufficient level of writing and grammatical skill, based on the level of the class.
+You are encouraged to use Grammerly or another spelling/grammar checker to ensure sufficient communication skills.
+3. You MUST submit your paper via Turnitin, which will evaluate the originality of the paper.
+4. You MUST cite all sources you use in the paper, regardless of whether they are covered in class or not.
+If you do not, you will be penalized 10%.
+You may use any citation format you wish, provided it is clear, consistent, and concise.
+I have included a link to the Chicago Manual of Style's parenthetical citation style if you wish to use it.
+Quotation should be minimal, and be essential to the advancement of your argument.
+5. You MUST submit the assignment prior to the due date, or your paper will be penalized by 5% per day.
+The only exception is if you have a prior arranged accommodation or extension with me, which must be arranged at least 24 hours before the due date.
+4. Case Study Paper Proposal (5% of final course grade) Students will submit a brief, 1-page proposal for your case study analysis.
+This assignment is due April 21st.
+The proposal must identify a country in the Middle East and North Africa that you will examine in your paper, as well as identify the current political, social, or cultural issue that you will explore in your paper.